notaryproject/.github/SECURITY.md

-# Notation Security Process and Policy
+# Notary Project Security Process and Policy
-This document provides the details on the Notation security policy and details the process surrounding security handling including a how to report a security vulnerability for anything within the Notary Project organization.
+This document provides the details on the Notary Project security policy and details the process surrounding security handling including a how to report a security vulnerability for anything within the Notary Project organization.

 * [Reporting a Vulnerability](#reporting-a-vulnerability)
     * [When To Send a Report](#when-to-send-a-report)